 Week on, no portfolio allocation to ministers; BJP slams govt

-Shiv Sena president Uddhav Thackeray was sworn in as chief minister of the state on November 28.
-Besides Thackeray, Sena leaders Eknath Shinde and Subhash Desai, NCP MLAs Jayant Patil and Chhagan Bhujbal, and Congress' Balasaheb Thorat and Nitin Raut also took oath, but they have not been assigned any ministry so far.
+The former BJP minister claimed there was a "huge unrest" among legislators of the three main MVA alliance partners.
+Thackeray was sworn-in as chief minister on November 28.
+Besides him, Eknath Shinde and Subhash Desai (Sena), Jayant Patil and Chhagan Bhujbal (NCP), and Balasaheb Thorat and Nitin Raut (Congress) also took oath.

 "The meeting was attended by NCP's Sharad Pawar and Praful Patel, and Congress leaders Ahmed Patel, Balasaheb Thorat, Ashok Chavan and Nitin Raut.
-A discussion with the Shiv Sena will follow before taking a final decision," a source said.
-As per the sharing of ministerial berths decided among the MVA allies, the Shiv Sena is to get 16 ministries, including the CM's post, the NCP 15, including deputy chief minister's post, and the Congress 12, apart from the Assembly Speaker, sources said.
+A discussion with the Shiv Sena will follow before taking a final decision," said a second source.
+As per a formula chalked out by the MVA allies, the Sena, the senior-most partner, has been given 16 ministries, (including the CM's post), the NCP 15, including the deputy chief minister's post, and the Congress 12, the sources said.

-The state government can have a 43-member council of ministers, which is 15 per cent of the total strength of the 288-member Assembly.
-According to sources, NCP leader Ajit Pawar, who rebelled against his party and joined hands with the BJP briefly before returning, is keen on getting the deputy chief minister's post.
+The Congress has already got the assembly speaker's post.
+According to constitutional norms, the state can have a 43-member council of ministers, which is 15 per cent of the total strength of the 288-member Assembly.

+According to the sources, NCP leader Ajit Pawar, who rebelled and joined hands with the BJP briefly before returning to the party fold, is eyeing the deputy chief minister's post, a position he has held in the past.
+However, NCP chief Sharad Pawar has already committed the post to Jayant Patil, a former finance minister, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)